CrafterHB/se_project_react/README.md

 # React + Vite

 This is a project that focuses on suggesting items of clothing that you own based on the weather.

 # Video

 Below I have linked a video of me going over the project.
 Please keep in mind I do not own a webcam and could not record myself. https://drive.google.com/file/d/1Azldwe2MxQoctVs4krNkbNtuS4kNvwA4/view?usp=sharing

+# NOTE FOR REVIEWER

+It seems like the auto checker for Project 14 is messed up because it looks for App.jsx in the components folder, not the App folder.
+So if anything is messed up, please try looking at the previous commit because I had to change a lot of imports.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.